-The ultimate NBA Basketball player and superstar LeBron James struggles to connect with his son, who enjoys making and creating high-quality videogames.
-LeBron feels his son should receive the same upbringing as he did, telling him to spend more time focusing on other things such as basketball instead of wasting time with video games.
+The ultimate NBA Basketball player and superstar, LeBron James, struggles to connect with his son, who enjoys making and creating high-quality videogames.
+LeBron feels his son should receive the same upbringing as he did, telling him to focus more on other things, such as basketball, instead of wasting time with video games.

 Following similar beats to the original 1996 film, Space Jam: A New Legacy focuses on a new lead with the same characteristics that worked so well before- a famous basketball player.
 Adding a fresh yet familiar look is the return of the Looney Tunes characters (except for Pepe Le Pew!).
 Bugs, Daffy, Lola and the crew returning to the big screen is easily the most exciting element of this film and naturally delivers the film’s biggest positives.

-Space Jam: A New Legacy is filled to the brim with Looney Tunes nostalgia along with references to various well-known films and even other cartoons.
+Space Jam: A New Legacy is filled to the brim with Looney Tunes nostalgia and references to various well-known films and even other cartoons.
 The film is loaded with so many easter eggs that movie lovers will find new things with each view of the film.
-I found myself having fun going down memory lane and being surprised by the successful integration of pop culture references.
+I had fun going down memory lane and being surprised by the successful integration of pop culture references.

 It is a wonderful experience to see the Looney Tunes we have always loved appearing in a new feature film with excellent and updated visuals while reminding us of many classic moments from their past.
 The visuals and animation are, as I suspected they would be, a complete knockout.
 Sound effects are perfect and best experienced in the largest cinema you can find.